brylevkirill/notes/Deep Learning.md

-  Deep Learning is learning a composition of differentiable functions as a knowledge representation through gradient-based optimization method.
+  Deep Learning is learning a composition of functions (differentiable or otherwise) as a knowledge representation (through gradient-based optimization methods or otherwise).

   * [**overview**](#overview)